Coronavirus and business continuity

 Exertis has seen increased levels of demand for essential IT equipment and we are playing a critical role in supplying UK businesses and consumers, which is enabling social distancing and working from home.
 Indeed, we remain a vital link in the UK’s supply chain, supporting customers who are providing the technology solutions that are needed by key workers, organisations and emergency services.
 Consequently, we remain fully operational, helping to keep people safe and the economy moving, whilst fully complying with government guidance and regulations.

 We are constantly working with our vendors to minimise impact on product supply and with our customers to maintain service levels.

 What actions have you taken to address the current coronavirus crisis?

-We have implemented our business continuity plan to ensure that we minimise any potential disruption to our business operations and to our customers whilst protecting the welfare of our employees.
+Our key objective has been to ensure that we minimise any potential disruption to our business operations and to our customers whilst protecting the welfare of our employees.
 We are monitoring the situation on a daily basis, following regulatory guidelines and advice, and taking appropriate actions to safeguard our employees.
 As this is a fluid situation, we are ensuring that our employees, customers and suppliers are regularly updated on the situation.